Skip to main content

 West Side Story

 Spielberg’s West Side Story was billed as being not a remake of the 1961 Robert Wise film but rather another film adaptation based on the same 1957 stage show depicting the tragic love story caught in the crossfires of 1950s New York City gang wars.
 This isn’t as desperate a ploy as one might think.
 No musical theater lover thinks, “Well, I already saw ‘Phantom’ at The Capitol fifteen years ago.
 Guess I’ll never have to see that one again.”
-I’ve seen something like six or seven live performances of Into the Woods (in addition to the filmed version with Bernadette Peters just as many times).
+I’ve seen something like six or seven live performances of Into the Woods (in addition to the filmed version with Bernadette Peters at least as many times).
 This doesn’t feel repetitive because each show is a different experience.
 The actors are different, the set is different, the directing is different.
 The show is different.

 In theory the same should be true of film.
 Beloved books can sometimes see multiple adaptations across the decades, but stage shows haven’t enjoyed the same treatment.
 It’s too soon to tell, but Spielberg’s rendition makes you wish more filmmakers would give it a chance.
 (I definitely have some suggestions …)